-- 288. The additional money that Marlin and Jonathan had to pay in federal income taxes because of DOMA, 1 U.S.C. § 7, could have gone into household expenses or savings for their future. - 289.
-Moreover, the specific and concrete financial harms to Marlin and Jonathan's household continue to grow with each additional year that DOMA, 1 U.S.C. § 7, bars the IRS from recognizing them as a married couple entitled to the Married Filing Jointly status.
+234. Moreover, the specific and concrete financial harms to Melba and Beatrice's household continue to grow with each additional year that DOMA, 1 U.S.C. § 7, bars the IRS from recognizing them as a married couple entitled to the Married Filing Jointly status.